-- Greenfeed insurance covers specific annual crops grown for the purpose of being cut, baled or silaged for livestock feed, grown separately or in combination, where one or more of the crops listed comprise at least 80 per cent of the mix.
+- Greenfeed insurance covers specific annual crops for the purpose of being cut, baled, or silaged for livestock feed, grown separately or in combination, where one or more of the crops listed comprise at least 80 per cent of the mix.

 - Annual crops eligible for greenfeed insurance include:

-- The crop must be indicated as "Greenfeed" on the Seeded Acreage Report.
+- The crop must be indicated as greenfeed on the Seeded Acreage Report.
 Producers must file a Seeded Acreage Report by June 30.

-- Greenfeed probable yields are based on historical yields from the most recent years, with a 2-year lag (for , it is from to ) at per cent moisture content.
+- Greenfeed probable yields are based on historical yields from the most recent years, with a two-year lag (for , it is from to ) at per cent moisture content.

 - Greenfeed probable yields are adjusted using the Individual Productivity Index (IPI) method.

 - Producers may select one of the three coverage levels: , , or per cent of probable yield.